Ford Motor Company (F)

 Additional liquidity measure

-The cash conversion cycle, which represents the time it takes for a company to convert its investments in inventory and other resources into cash flows from sales, varied for Ford Motor Co. over the past 8 quarters.
+The cash conversion cycle is a crucial financial metric that represents the time it takes for a company to convert its investments in inventory and other resources into cash flows from sales.
+For Ford Motor Company, the cash conversion cycle has fluctuated over the years based on the provided data.